Negotiating Tough Times For Tractor Sales

 Then still known as Jones Tractor Company, a three-store local chain selling and servicing John Deere farm machinery that was in the midst of transitioning to a spot in GreenSouth Equipment’s three-state lineup, I wasn’t sure what I’d find in the way of selection but I was pretty sure I only wanted information for now.
 None of those fancy, high-pressure sales tactics for me — no sirree bob!

 GreenSouth’s showroom and parts department is about the size of a stand-alone independent powersports dealer — in other words, not overly spacious.
-The service department out back, on the other hand, is part of a 12-acre site built to accomodate massive, multi-wheeled tractors, so the overall impression is a little disconcerting.
+The service department out back, on the other hand, is part of a 12-acre site built to accomodate massive, multi-wheeled tractors, so the overall impression is a little misleading.

-Used to shopping in an impersonal but irritatingly ignorant big box environment or, more recently, online guided only by stranger’s reviews, I was determined to avoid having the “sucker” label slapped on my back while I investigated the well known saw brand.
-I was greeted — not assaulted — just inside the door and then handed off to Jim Stalvey, who let me babble on about how, where, when and why I used a chain saw.
+Used to shopping in an impersonal and irritatingly ignorant big box environment or, more recently, online, guided only by a stranger’s reviews, I was determined to avoid having the “sucker” label slapped on my back while I investigated the well known saw brand.

 And that’s how it was that I replaced my tired and leaky Craftsman in a tractor store 250 miles from home.
 Upsold me, Jim did.
 Spent twice what I thought I needed to and glad to do so.
 Marketing driven impulse.
 Need, meet opportunity.
 Brand allegiance — switched.
 And without a pang of remorse.